Wonka-source/aurora/README.md

 ## Future Features
 - The ability for staff to manage orders in the UI.
 - The ability for staff to create blog posts in the UI.
+- The ability for staff to manage repairs and service enquiries in the UI.
 - User search abilities as the shop gets bigger.

 ## SEO and Marketing